-Documentation, including professional evaluation and assessment, must have occurred within 36 months prior to the student's initial request for services with the Center for Students with DisABILITIES (CSD).
+Documentation, including professional evaluation and assessment, must have occurred within 36 months prior to the student's initial request for services with the Student Accessibility Center.
 Documentation should be comprehensive; it should include a thorough diagnostic interview, assessment of aptitude and academic achievement, history of previous accommodations, assessment of information processing, and a diagnosis.
-Previous educational records, including transcripts may be requested.
+Previous educational records, including transcripts, may be requested.
 Additional evaluative/assessment information may also be requested, depending on the individual student.
 Documentation should verify the need for services based on the student's current level of functioning within the University setting.

 - IQ Battery: A complete IQ Battery battery is required, including all subtests and standard scores.
 The preferred instrument is the Wechsler Adult Intelligence Scale-III (WAIS-III).
 The Slosson Intelligence Test-Revised and the Kaufman Adult Intelligence Test DO NOT constitute adequate aptitude test measures.